preactjs/preact-www/content/en/guide/v10/getting-started.md

 npm install -g preact-cli
 ```

-After that you'll have a new command in your terminal called `preact`.
-With it you can create a new application by running the `preact create` command:
+After that, you'll have a new command in your terminal called `preact`.
+Using it, you can create a new application by running the `preact create` command:

 ```bash
 preact create default my-project